Essendon Football Club: Club song

 The club's theme song, "See the Bombers Fly Up", is thought to have been written c.
 1959 by Kevin Andrews in the home of player Jeff Gamble at which time Kevin Andrews was living.
-The song is based on the tune of Johnnie Hamp's 1929 song "(Keep Your) Sunny Side Up" at an increased tempo.
+The song is based on the tune of Johnny Hamp 's 1929 song "(Keep Your) Sunny Side Up" at an increased tempo.
 Jeff Gamble came up with the line 'See the bombers fly up, up' while Kevin Andrews contributed all or most of the rest.
 At the time, "(Keep Your) Sunny Side Up" was the theme song for the popular Melbourne-based TV show on Channel 7 Sunnyside Up.
-The official version of the song was recorded in 1972 by the Fable Singers and is still used today.
+The official version of the song was recorded in 1972 by the Fable Singers and is still used.

 The song, as with all other AFL clubs, is played prior to every match and at the conclusion of matches when the team is victorious.

 See the Bombers fly up, up!